7/27/2006

 During my vacation in Spain I read the book “The philosophy of Emmanuel Levinas”, from Jan Keij.
 As a writing exercise I will apply a chapter of that book – called “Ethical receptiveness” (Ethische raakbaarheid) to the specific situation of an ethical relation / meeting between a native (me) and a stranger (the other).

 Ethical receptiveness / affectedness means that I am sensitive for the suffering of others, that I am not indifferent towards it.
 This receptiveness is a condition which enables ethical responsibility.
 If I could not be touched by the suffering of another person, I wouldn’t feel an impulse to take my responsibility for the other upon me.
-I experience the being touched by the other as being called by him, as be
+I experience the being touched by the other as being called by him, as being directed towards him.

 To be directed towards the other